-- a) The WPCPC will aim to meet monthly (or bi-monthly) at dates and times to be determined by the group, as well as at other dates and times as needed.
-Public meetings or tours may require more time or may take place during the day. - b) Workshops, public forums, and informational meetings to broader constituencies will also be scheduled in coordination with WPCPC members. - c) Actual dates and schedule will be determined and revised by the WPCPC.
-For illustrative purposes, a potential schedule might look as follows:
+- a) The CRC will aim to meet monthly (or bi-monthly) at dates and times to be determined by the group, as well as at other dates and times as needed.
+Public meetings or tours may require more time or may take place during the day. - b) Workshops, public forums, and informational meetings to broader constituencies will also be scheduled in coordination with Committee members.
+A potential schedule might look as follows:

-WPCPC Meeting One: Convening
+CRC Meeting One: Convening

-- Meet group members, the project team, and liaisons - Committee Organization - Initiate and refine WPCPC process and operating protocols - Present overview of existing site information - Identify initial outcome goals and success criteria - Identify additional information data needs
+• Meet group members, the project team, and liaisons

+- Initiate and refine CRC process and operating protocols - Present overview of existing site information - Identify initial outcome goals and success criteria - Identify additional information data needs

-WPCPC Site Visit: Group Tour
+CRC Site Visit: Group Tour